FarronF/limerick-council-meetings/meetings/2022/02/16-Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 15th December 2021.md

 building new housing schemes.
 Mr. Conor Culloo advised that linkages to public

+transport would be of utmost importance in any design and it would be considered
+---
-transport would be of utmost importance in any design and it would be considered--- in the context of the overall scheme but that it would be factored in the decision
+in the context of the overall scheme but that it would be factored in the decision

 making.